Sabathia, Yanks come apart as Astros push them to brink | New Country 923

 Sabathia, Yanks come apart as Astros push them to brink

-NEW YORK (AP) — CC Sabathia threw a cutter to George Springer and grimaced, then covered his face with his glove as he walked to the dugout after what was likely the final pitch of his career.
+NEW YORK (AP) — CC Sabathia threw a cutter to George Springer and grimaced from the pain in his left shoulder, then covered his face with his glove as he walked to the dugout after what was likely the final pitch of his career.

 Three-time Gold Glove winner DJ LeMahieu and Gleyber Torres each made a pair of errors.